Smrthunter/Portfolio/README.md

-# Portfolio
-Emmanuel Kibet Lel — Portfolio Personal portfolio website built with pure HTML, CSS, and JavaScript.
+Personal portfolio website built with pure HTML, CSS, and JavaScript.